vinod-amagi/amgdoc/epg.md

 > EPG is delivered to various MVPDs and O&O platforms in format, frequency and protocols dictated by the receiving platforms.
 EPG may be delivered directly to the platform or to platform’s partners e.g. Gracenote, Tivo etc., {.is-info}

-Amagi currently delivers EPG to the following platforms
+Amagi currently delivers EPG to the following platforms:

 > - Samsung TV+ (US, MX, BR, UK, DACH, AU, and IN)
 > - Roku TRC (US and CA)